coursera-dl/edx-dl/README.md

 layout frequently, make sure that the version of `youtube-dl` that you have installed is the latest.
 If in doubt, run `youtube-dl --update`.

-You can find `youtube-dl` at <http://rg3.github.io/youtube-dl/download.html>.
+You can find `youtube-dl` at <http://rg3.github.io/youtube-dl/download.html>
+or via pip:

+    pip install youtube-dl

 ## BeautifulSoup